aftwasiq/aftwasiq.com/README.md

 ## [Live Version](http://aftwasiq.com/)
 A personal website built with react.js.

-Still working on it here and there.
+Still working on it here and there, whilst adding relevant projects/experiences.